 But look beyond the controversy and the scandals, friend.
 Yes, he was a little eccentric, but he also wrote some of the finest music of the 20th century – none of which shall be featured in this finely crafted article.

-Look, we all know Michael was genius, but since gobs and gobs of articles have already paid homage to that, I figured I’d focus 100% of my efforts on the stuff he performed that was pure s***.
+Look, we all know Michael was a genius.
+But since a vomitous number of articles have already paid homage to his greatest hits, I have a moral responsibility to dedicate 100% of my efforts in this piece to the stuff he performed that was pure s***.

 “Streetwalker,” Bad Outtake (1983)